KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant

-\textbf{Parallel sub-agents.} An optional parallel execution tool spawns independent Sorcar Agent instances in a thread pool.
+\textbf{Parallel sub-agents.} A parallel execution tool spawns independent Sorcar Agent instances in a thread pool.
 Each sub-agent gets its own LLM context and tool set.
 This is useful for embarrassingly parallel tasks such as summarizing multiple files or researching independent topics.
 We collect the results and return them in input order.
-We do not activate this tool by default because in the IDE, we cannot stream multiple agent outputs coherently in the chat window.

 \textbf{User interaction.} An ask-user-question tool allows the agent to pause execution and request clarification from the user.
 In the VS~Code integration, this renders as a text input in the sidebar; in CLI mode, it reads from standard input.